adblockradio/adblockradio/README.md

 - class: final prediction of the algorithm.

-- metadata: live metadata using the module [dest4/webradio-metadata](https://github.com/dest4/webradio-metadata)
+- metadata: live metadata, fetched and parsed by the module [dest4/webradio-metadata](https://github.com/dest4/webradio-metadata).

 - streamInfo: static metadata about the stream. audio url, favicon, audio format (mp3 or aac) and homepage URL.

-- gain: a dB-like value representing the average volume of the stream.
+- gain: a [dB](https://en.wikipedia.org/wiki/Decibel) value representing the average volume of the stream.
 Useful if you wish to normalize the playback volume.
 Calculated by [`mlpredict.py`](https://github.com/dest4/adblockradio/blob/master/predictor-ml/mlpredict.py).

 - tBuffer: seconds of audio buffer.
 Calculated by [dest4/stream-tireless-baler](https://github.com/dest4/stream-tireless-baler).